ceticamarco/wolf/README.md

 ```

 > [!CAUTION]
-> The header section **must always be explicitly defined**, regardless of whether you plan to show it on the resulting page
+> The header section **must always be explicitly defined(in this order)**, regardless
+> of whether you plan to show it on the resulting page
 > or not.
 The Rhino compiler does not provide any default or fallback values for missing header fields.

 ## Compiler